Table of Contents

 Transmission lines comprise of several key components:

-These are mostly made of aluminum or copper and are responsible for carrying the electrical current.
-Aluminum is often preferred due to its lower cost and weight, though it has a lower conductivity than copper.
+- Conductors: These are mostly made of aluminum or copper, in single, double, or quad configurations, and are responsible for carrying the electrical current.
+Aluminum is often preferred due to its lower cost and weight, however, it has a lower conductivity than copper.

-These materials are often made of porcelain or polymer, which prevents the high-voltage electricity from grounding by keeping the conductors insulated/isolated from the tower’s structure.
+- Insulators: These materials are made of porcelain or polymer, which prevents the high-voltage electricity from grounding by keeping the conductors insulated/isolated from the tower’s structure.

-The transmission lines are normally supported by latticed towers.
-Therefore, the reliability of these lines depends much on the reliability of the towers and their foundations.
-The towers support the conductor, insulators and earth wire, and /or Optical Fibre Ground Wire and also help in maintaining vertical & horizontal Electrical clearances from the live conductor to ground (Phase-ground clearance) and live conductor to live conductor (Phase to Phase Clearance).
+- Towers and Poles: The transmission lines are normally supported by latticed towers or monopoles.
+Therefore, the reliability of the towers and their foundations has a direct impact on the reliability of the line.
+The towers support the conductor, insulators, and earth wire or Optical Fibre Ground Wire’s load and also help in maintaining vertical & horizontal Electrical clearances that is from the live conductor to ground (Phase-ground clearance) and live conductor to live conductor (Phase to Phase Clearance).

 Types of Transmission Lines